PelagusWallet/pelagus-docs/docs/develop/get-started/user-accounts.md

 ## Handling Accounts

 Pelagus will always return an array that contains the address of the shard the user is currently connected with.
-Because Pelagus returns no information regarding the shard that the address maps to, it is useful to import the `getShardFromAddress` method from the [`quais`](https://www.npmjs.com/package/quais) SDK.
+Because Pelagus returns no information regarding the shard that the address maps to, it can be useful to import the `getShardFromAddress` method from the [`quais`](https://www.npmjs.com/package/quais) SDK in order to derive the shard the address is on.

 An example of address shard determination: